David W. Rivkin: Early life and career

-Mr. Rivkin has long been recognized as a global leader in international arbitration.
-He has been ranked in Band 1 of Chambers Global and Chambers USA since their inception.
-For more than 40 years, Mr. Rivkin practiced private and public international law at Debevoise & Plimpton LLP, where he served as co-chair of its International Dispute Resolution Group for more than 20 years and was a founder of its Business Integrity/ESG Group.
+Rivkin has been ranked in Band 1 of Chambers Global and Chambers USA since their inception.
+For more than 40 years, Rivkin practiced private and public international law at Debevoise & Plimpton LLP, where he served as co-chair of its International Dispute Resolution Group for more than 20 years and was a founder of its Business Integrity/ESG Group.
 His practice focused on international arbitration of public law disputes (such as those under bilateral investment treaties), international commercial arbitrations, and transnational litigation in US and foreign courts.
-Mr. Rivkin worked with clients on every continent and on cases involving common law, civil law, Islamic law and other systems.
+Rivkin worked with clients on every continent and on cases involving common law, civil law, Islamic law and other systems.
 He won one of the largest investment treaty awards ever ($1.2 billion for Occidental Petroleum) and one of the largest ICC awards ever ($750 million for Hyundai Heavy Industries).
 He also regularly sat as an arbitrator in major international cases.